sc0ttkclark/wordpress-fields-api/docs/terminology.md

 See [Object Types and Names](https://github.com/sc0ttkclark/wordpress-fields-api/blob/master/docs/object-types-and-names.md) for more details

-## Screens
+## Forms

-Screens in the Fields API are more commonly linked to what appear in the WordPress Admin area as WP_Screen.
-A few come with the Fields API itself, but you can register new screens to your heart's content and output them wherever you'd like.
+Forms in the Fields API are more commonly linked to what appear in the WordPress Admin area as WP_Screen.
+A few come with the Fields API itself, but you can register new forms to your heart's content and output them wherever you'd like.

 See [Registering Fields](https://github.com/sc0ttkclark/wordpress-fields-api/blob/master/docs/registering-fields.md) for more details and examples.